arussellk/gsoc-2018-proposal-nvim-external-ui/README.md

 A formatted proposal is in `proposal.safe.pdf`.
 You can read, comment, and make PRs on the markdown in `src/`.
+The raw view is best because Github Flavored Markdown renders tables differently than `pandoc`.

 To create PDFs (uses `pandoc`):
 ```